 DENSO’s Sustainability Management

-By incorporating the perspective of social sustainability within its management strategies, DENSO is working to improve its corporate value.
-In other words, DENSO is striving to contribute to the resolution of social issues through its businesses.
+DENSO’s sustainability management involves incorporating the perspective of social sustainability within the Company’s management strategies in order to improve corporate value.
+In other words, sustainability management means that we contribute to the resolution of social issues through our businesses.

-Our approach to sustainability management shares the same intention as the DENSO Creed, and this approach represents the core of our management that we have inherited since our founding and provides us with the driving force for growth.
+The spirit of our sustainability management is encapsulated in the phrase “Provide quality products and services,” an essential part of the DENSO Creed, and this approach represents the core of our management that we have inherited since our founding and provides us with the driving force for growth.

 History of Our Sustainability Management